autonity/docs.autonity.org/content/docs/issues/_index.md

 ERROR[03-15|20:15:10.133] Snapshot extension registration failed   peer=c0f7fb75 err="peer connected on snap without compatible eth support"
 ```

-This is caused by a [non-Autonity network node trying to connect to the Autonity network](https://github.com/autonity/autonity/issues/791#top).
+This is caused by a [non-Autonity network node trying to connect to the Autonity network <i class='fas fa-external-link-alt'></i>](https://github.com/autonity/autonity/issues/791#top).
 The eth wire level protocol handshake  fails, causing the snap sub-protocol to reject the connection.
 This is expected behaviour.

 This does not adversely affect node sync time: sync speed on block segments depends mainly on the number of transactions to be processed.
 The issue will be corrected in the next protocol upgrade.